-2. Suspension of Classes Due to Typhoons and Other Calamities a.
-Automatic Suspension:
+2. Suspension of Classes Due to Typhoons and Other Calamities

 The guidelines issued by the Department of Education (DepEd) regarding the suspension of classes during typhoons and other calamities, as outlined in Executive Order No. 66, s.
 January 9, 2012, provide clear instructions for schools and parents.